Wolox/redux-recompose/README.md

 - [withSuccess](./src/injections/withSuccess/docs.md)

-And a function `composeInjections` to help crafting your own async action definitions.

 ## Middlewares
 Middlewares allow to inject logic between dispatching the action and the actual desired change in the store.
 Middlewares are particularly helpful when handling asynchronous actions.